petersandor/n-queens/README.md

 Algorithm used in this solution is not fully optimised (also, it's JS :).
 Running this for boards with size >10 can take some time.
 A lot of it.
 Process runs on single CPU only.

 ## Prerequisites
-- Git (for cloning the repository, you can always just download and unzip)
+- Git (for cloning the repository, you can always just [download a ZIP archive](https://github.com/petersandor/n-queens/archive/master.zip))
 - Node & npm - latest version recommended

 ## Clone the repository and install dependencies